Delremi/Client-Management-Application/README.md

 ## Running The Application

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

-### Installation
+### From source code

 1. Clone the repo
    ```sh